boazsegev/iodine/README.md

 Hence, a move to kqueue/epoll is required.

-Iodine 0.2.x will include (hopefully), a kpoll / epoll implementation for Linux/BSD server environments, such as Heroku dynos (which run a flavor of unbuto 14).
+Iodine 0.2.x includes a kpoll / epoll implementation for Linux/BSD server environments, such as Heroku dynos (which run a flavor of unbuto 14).

 However, it is unlikely that Iodine's beautiful API could survive this shift.
+Iodine 0.2.x introduces a lot of changes.
+For example, Iodine is now a class (not a module), so that network services are created using `Iodine.new`.
+Also, Iodine's autostart feature as well as "task mode" are left behind (it seemed no-one was actually using "task mode").

-The 0.1.x API should be considered deprecated while a new API is under development (assuming I will manage to link some decent C code to Ruby)...
-I satrted out by displiking EventMachine's API, now it seems they might not have had a choice.
+The 0.1.x API should be considered deprecated while a new API is under development...
+I satrted out by disliking EventMachine's API, now it seems they might not have had a choice.

 ## Installation